andreshungbz/echotown/README.md

 ```

 > [!NOTE]
-> The server tests uses port 4001, so make sure that port is not in use when running the tests.
+> The server tests use port 4001, so make sure the port is not in use when running the tests.

 ## Cleanup